AndrewBenson98/Simple-Genetic-Algorithm-Words/README.md

 # Simple-Genetic-Algorithm-Words
-A simple example of how the genetic algorithm words using words and phrases
+A simple example of how the genetic algorithm words using words and phrases- Written in Java